benbrumpton/HUNT-MR/README.md

 Currently there is no backup of anything on this lab
 Please keep a copy of your scripts elswhere
 Backup will be added to `/mnt/archive` as needed, please let me know ben.brumpton@ntnu.no or on slack

+## Install another version of R
+If you would like to install another version of R than the current default, there are some example scripts to complie R from source here `.scripts_to_install_R`.
+Please install new versions in `/mnt/work/software/R/` so that everyone can use them if you don't mind.
+Otherwise keep them in your `home`.